viamrobotics/docs/docs/tutorials/how-to-build-a-mock-robot.md

 ## How to control a sub-part using the Viam SDK

 Now that you have your mock sub-part connected as a remote to your main mock robot, you will be able to control all of your robot's sub-parts with Viam's Python SDK.
-In fact, if you run your Python script again, and you review the output of `print(robot.resource_names)`, you will see that your sub-part should now be listed as an available resource for you to use.
+In fact, if you run your Python script again, and you review the output of `print(robot.resource_names)`, you will see that your sub-part will now be listed as an available resource for you to use.

 {{< tabs >}}
 {{% tab name="Python" %}}